Social media guidelines for EDF employees

 - Anything you post online can be found by anyone, for years to come.
 Even material with supposedly limited access can end up being shared widely.

 - People are likely to see you as an EDF representative, even if you’re online for personal activities, so be up-front about your association with EDF.

 - If you have questions, consult your manager, the digital marketing team or human resources staff.

 Representing EDF in Social Media

 Before you start an EDF account, make sure you have a strategy.
 The digital marketing team has designed planning templates to help guide your strategy on social media.
-Before you start an EDF account contact Aviva Downing.
-She can help you fill out a planning template and advise you on best practices for promoting and maintaining the account.
+Email DigitalMarketingTeam@edf.org to get a planning template and learn more about best practices for promoting and maintaining an account.

 Identify yourself and your role when you post under your own name.
 EDF’s credibility and integrity are damaged if we appear to be sneaking around or “Astro-Turfing” (faking grassroots support).
 EDF employees, consultants and anyone else we direct to participate in social media must also be clear about the relationship.
 (More about how to identify yourself.)